Marceillo/eco-shave/README.md

 ### Budget

-* Since this is a small online shop that is not live yet, free marketing strategies are be used such as facebook, SEO ,Mail subscription.
+* Since this is a small online shop that is not live yet, free marketing strategies are being used such as Facebook, SEO, and Mail subscription.

 ## Future Marketing Ideas

-* Implement more free social media sites such as tik-tok. instagram ect.
+* Implement more free social media sites such as TikTok.
+Instagram ect.
 * I would like to do some online instruction videos for the brand on how to use the products.

 # User Experience UX